(Updated 2019) How Long Do I Have To Sue? | Limitation Periods

 - when loved ones or the litigation guardian came to know of the matters that gave rise to the claim.

-When does family pursue the claim?
+When does the family pursue the claim?
 Family members or other litigation guardians will typically pursue claims:

 - in wrongful death cases;